NOAA-OWP/NextGen-Info/README.md

 ### Hydrologic models and modules

-The initial selection of hydrologic models and modules includes routines for many key hydrologic processes and states, such as: interception of precipitation by vegetation, snow accumulation and melt, evapotranspiration, infiltration-runoff partitioning, overland flow, terrain routing, subsurface lateral flow, groundwater flux, and soil moisture.
+The initial selection of hydrologic models and modules includes routines for many hydrologic processes and states, such as: interception of precipitation by vegetation, snow accumulation and melt, evapotranspiration, infiltration-runoff partitioning, overland flow, terrain routing, subsurface lateral flow, groundwater flux, and soil moisture.

 The table below indicates the key processes and primary programming language for each of the models and modules OWP has implemented to date.
 Click on a model's name to go to its source code hosted on GitHub.